Malawi

-The part of Africa known as Malawi was settled around the 10th century by the Akafula, also known as the Abathwa.
-Later, the Bantu groups came and drove out the Akafula and formed various kingdoms such as the Maravi and Nkhamanga kingdoms, among others that flourished from the 16th century.
-In 1891, the area was colonised by the British as the British Central African Protectorate, being renamed Nyasaland in 1907.
-In 1964, Nyasaland became an independent country as a Commonwealth realm under Prime Minister Hastings Banda, and was renamed Malawi.
+The part of Africa now known as Malawi was settled around the 10th century by the Akafula, also known as the Abathwa.
+Later, the Bantu groups came and drove out the Akafula and formed various kingdoms such as the Maravi and Nkhamanga kingdoms, that flourished from the 16th century.
+The British Empire began to consolidate control of the area following the 1890 British Ultimatum against the Portuguese, who had claimed the area between Angola and Mozambique in the 1885 Pink Map.
+In 1891, the area was designated by the British as the British Central African Protectorate, renamed Nyasaland in 1907.
+In 1964, Nyasaland became independent under Prime Minister Hastings Banda and was renamed Malawi.
 Two years later, Banda became president by converting the country into a one-party presidential republic.
 Banda was declared president for life in 1971.
-Independence was characterized by Banda's highly repressive dictatorship.
-After the introduction of a multiparty system in 1993, Banda lost the 1994 general election.
-Today, Malawi has a democratic, multi-party republic headed by an elected president.
+Malawi's first few decades of independence was characterized by Banda's highly repressive dictatorship.
+After the introduction of a multi-party system in 1993, Banda lost the 1994 general election, and the country has continued to experience peaceful transitions of power.
+Malawi has a democratic, multi-party republic headed by an elected president.
 According to the 2024 V-Dem Democracy indices, Malawi is ranked 74th electoral democracy worldwide and 11th electoral democracy in Africa.
-The country maintains positive diplomatic relations with most countries, and participates in several international organisations, including the United Nations, the Commonwealth of Nations, the Southern African Development Community (SADC), the Common Market for Eastern and Southern Africa (COMESA), and the African Union (AU).
+The country maintains diplomatic relations with most countries and participates in several international organisations, including the United Nations, the Commonwealth of Nations, the Southern African Development Community, the Common Market for Eastern and Southern Africa, and the African Union.

 Malawi is one of the world's least developed countries.
-The economy is heavily based on agriculture, and it has a largely rural and growing population.
-Malawi has experienced progress in the economy, education, and healthcare in recent years.

-Malawi has a low life expectancy and high infant mortality.
-HIV/AIDS is highly prevalent, which both reduces the labour force and requires increased government expenditures.
-The country has a diverse population that includes native peoples, Asians, and Europeans.
-Several languages are spoken.
-The population is predominantly Christian and the majority are Protestant.
-Identification with a shared Malawian nationality has strengthened in recent decades.
+Its economy is heavily based on agriculture, and it has a largely rural and growing population.
+The country has a low life expectancy and high infant mortality.
+HIV/AIDS is highly prevalent.
+The diverse population includes native peoples, Asians, and Europeans.
+The population is predominantly Christian, and the majority are Protestant.

 Etymology

 The name Malawi means "flames" in Chichewa and Chitumbuka.
-Malawi was chosen by the first president of Malawi, Kamuzu Banda, after the country achieved its independence from Great Britain in 1964.
+Malawi was chosen by the first president of Malawi, Hastings Banda, after the country achieved its independence from Great Britain in 1964.